Woo Hye-rim

-Woo Hye-rim (born September 1, 1992), known professionally as Hyerim or Lim, is a South Korean singer, rapper, and songwriter known for her work as a former member of South Korean girl group Wonder Girls.
+Woo Hye-rim (born September 1, 1992), known professionally as Hyerim or Lim, is a South Korean singer, rapper, songwriter, and radio personality known for her work as a former member of South Korean girl group Wonder Girls.
+She has hosted Wonder Hours with Hyerim on KBS World Radio since January 2024.

 Early life

 Woo Hye-rim was born on September 1, 1992, in Seoul, South Korea.
-She was a Hong Kong resident for 14 years.
+She lived in Hong Kong for 14 years, where she finished middle school before returning to South Korea.
 She can speak Korean, English, Cantonese, and Mandarin fluently.
 Her father is a grandmaster and promoter of Taekwondo, with the highest 9th-degree black belt in the discipline.

 Career

 Pre-debut

 Originally, Hyerim was a part of five-member group in training in 2009.
 While still in training, the group flew to China where they appeared in numerous variety shows performing dance routines and songs to showcase their talent to the Chinese audience.
 As the group had no official name they were widely known to the Chinese audiences as "JYP Sisters" or simply as "Sisters" and were also dubbed by JYPE as the "Chinese Wonder Girls".
 However, before the group could officially debut, two of their members withdrew leaving only three which included Lim herself as well as Jia and Fei, who both went onto become members of Miss A. Hyerim later confirmed that she originally prepared debut as a member of Miss A for three-years and two months prior the group's debut, she was added as new member of Wonder Girls in January 2010.